-6.2.3.1.
-T-Price
+6.2.3.1 T-Price

 Western Power uses T-price to establish the relativity of UOS prices for each exit and entry point.
 T-price is a modelling tool to allocate network costs using CRNP.
-T-price requires significant work to establish all of the inputs and to run the model.
-However, in summary:
+T-price requires significant work to establish all of the inputs and to run the model, in summary:

 - The GODV of every branch and node of the network is allocated.
-Every node is classified as either Exit or Entry, and every Branch is classified as either shared or dedicated to consumers or dedicated to generators. - Electrical configuration and parameters of the network are established (PSSE system Raw Data file). - Interval demand data is assembled for all entry and exit points. - Load flow analysis is carried out so that all network element costs are allocated to each zone substation based on usage of those network elements. - The costs for all entry and exit points are then converted to prices by assigning a maximum demand to each node and using that demand to calculate a price in terms of \$/kW/annum.
+Every node is classified as either Exit or Entry, and every branch is classified as either shared or dedicated to consumers or dedicated to generators. - Electrical configuration and parameters of the network are established (PSSE system Raw Data file). - Interval data is assembled for all entry and exit points. - Load flow analysis is carried out so that all network element costs are allocated to each zone substation based on usage of those network elements. - The costs for all entry and exit points are then converted to prices by assigning a maximum demand to each node and using that demand to calculate a price in terms of \$/kW/annum.

-6.2.3.2.
-UOS Price Moderation
+6.2.3.2 UOS Price Moderation

 The application of CRNP for UOS prices can introduce volatility to individual prices as a result of changes in network usage beyond the control of any one user.
 It is hence appropriate to moderate any price fluctuations to mitigate price shock and improve certainty to customers.
-Annual variations to TUOS prices are therefore scaled and moderated as follows:
+Annual variations to UOS prices are therefore scaled and moderated such that annual changes are constrained within a band of ± 5%.